 For Private Platforms

 By default there is no Geo location assigned to private platforms.
 When a user creates a private platform, and configures a Radar probe, we use the probe to geo locate it.
 This means that when you add a URL to the Radar settings, we geo locate the IP we get back, and assign that as the Geo for the private platform.
-You can edit this Geo if required.
+You can edit this Geo if necessary.
 Alternatively, you can assign a Geo manually for your platform without relying on the Radar URL path.

 Once the Geo is set, it does not reset by itself.
 Even if you change the Radar URL, it does not change the Geo of the platform.
-You will need to edit the Geo manually to modify it.
+You need to edit the Geo manually to modify it.

 Note: Not all private platforms get a Geo value assigned.
 Geos only apply to platforms that have one physical location.